 Research: Oli Warwick

-Graphic Design & Visuals: Yukako Sano, J.M.
+Graphic Design & Visuals: Yuka Sano, J.M.
 Fiebelkorn

-PaulaRosolen/Haptic Hide receives amultiyear support from the cultural office of Frankfurt am Main and is supported by DIEHL+RITTER / TANZPAKT RECONNECT, funded by the German Federal Government Comissioner for Culture and Media as part of NEUSTARTKULTUR initiative.
+Haptic Hide receives a multi-year grant from the Cultural Office of the City of Frankfurt am Main and is supported by Bureau Ritter / TANZPAKT RECONNECT, funded by the Federal Government Commissioner for Culture and the Media as part of the NEUSTART KULTUR initiative.